Decision guide

 Brightwheel prices by enrollment capacity.
 A center with 30 enrolled children is typically in the $108-$228/month range depending on features.
 Centers with 75+ children pay $540/month or above.

-The Starter plan at $29/month covers centers up to 20 children and includes ratio tracking and attendance records.
-Subsidy reconciliation exports are on Professional.
+The Home plan at $20/month covers in-home daycares up to 15 children and includes ratio tracking and attendance records.
+Subsidy reconciliation is included in the Center tier at $50/month.

 How we built PebbleDesk

-Directors we talked to had the same setup: they used Brightwheel for parent communication and kept a separate binder or spreadsheet for anything an auditor might ask about.
-They were paying for software and running a parallel manual system at the same time.
+A common pattern among licensed centers: using Brightwheel for parent communication while keeping a separate binder or spreadsheet for anything an auditor might ask about.
+Paying for software and running a parallel manual system at the same time.

 We built PebbleDesk to close that gap.
 Ratio tracking, subsidy reconciliation, and audit-ready reporting came first.
 Parent communication tools are not on the roadmap because directors told us that problem was already solved.